hpssjellis/my-installs-for-bash-on-windows/README.md

 11. right-click to paste into the bash terminal.
 Useful to copy from windows and paste into linux
 12. If something is selected then right-click to copy
 13. Quick file view `less filename.txt`    `q` to quit     `/ search-word` to search
-14. Edit with `nano filename.txt'    `ctrl-x` to quit/save `y` then check filename
+14. Edit with `nano filename.txt'    `ctrl-x` to quit/save` then  `y` then check the filename and hit enter
 15. When things don't work `ctrl-c` gets you out of some trouble
-16. `ctrl-z` gets you out of big trouble
+16. `ctrl-z` gets you out of really big trouble
-17. Dangerous `rm -rv foldername` when in the correct main folder can use a path as well.
+17. Dangerous `rm -rv foldername` to delete an entire filled folder when in the correct main folder.
+Can use a path as well.
 18. Really Dangerous, to totally delete the entire BashOnWindows.
 From windows `cmd` or `powershell` run `lxrun /uninstall /full`